Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 Cotton organic gloves would be worn whenever possible, particularly during sleeping.

-Eczema started becoming less visual 3 months after diagnosis and where a strict chelation programme (the programme to remove the body of toxicity) had commenced.
+Daily eczema started becoming less visual 3 months after diagnosis and where a strict chelation programme (the programme to remove the body of toxic mercury) had commenced.

 It would disappear and then reappear without warning over the next 3 years, being less severe but a reminder that the body had along way to go to be fully clean and free of life-threatening toxic metals.